 Before moving to Maine in 1986, she lived and worked in Washington, D.C. for a decade, holding positions at the U.S. Environmental Protection Agency, the U.S. Justice Department and the Congressional Office of Technology Assessment.

 Rudoff is a graduate of the University of Rochester with a BA in Environmental Studies, and of the University of Pennsylvania with a MA in Regional Planning.
 While not a professional ceramicist, she has worked in clay for many years and has a deep appreciation for the medium.
 She is the past president of Temple Beth El in Augusta, Maine.
 She lives in Litchfield, Maine and enjoys gardening, vegetarian cooking, hiking and cross-country skiing.

 Studio Manager: Reeder Fahnestock

 Among his many duties as Studio Manager, Reed Fahnestock acts as an interface between the residents and the facilities by maintaining the kilns and equipment and providing safety and technical information and oversight for staff, assistants, and volunteers.

 He received his BFA from the Kansas City Art Institute.
 He attended Kansas State University where he studied with Yoshiro Ikeda, was awarded the Strecker-Nelson Gallery MFA Scholarship, built a new wood kiln, and taught beginning and advanced ceramics.
 Most recently, he was the inaugural artist in residence at Pinon Hill Pottery in La Veta, Colorado.
 He was also artist in residence for two years at Pope Valley Pottery in the Napa Valley in California.
 His son, Ri, is Studio Shop Manager at the University of New Hampshire in Durham and recently came in second in a hotly contested National Wife Carrying Competition in nearby Sunday River.

 Director, Outreach & Communications: Claire Brassil

 Associate Director, Development & Special Events: Courtney Norian

 Courtney joined Watershed in June of 2015, bringing with her experience in fundraising, event planning, and marketing.
-In the Development Associate role, Courtney supports Watershed’s fundraising efforts and oversees the coordination of Salad Days and the Soup Bowl Supper, as well as other fundraising and community events.
+Courtney manages Watershed’s fundraising efforts and organizes Salad Days and other fundraising events.